 The offending medication and similar drugs should be avoided.
 Make sure all your health care providers -- including dentists and hospital staff -- know about any drug allergies that you or your children have.

-Occasionally, a penicillin (or other drug) allergy responds to desensitization, where you are given larger and larger doses of a medicine to improve your tolerance of the drug.
-This should only be done by an allergist when there is no alternative drug for you to take.
+In some cases, a penicillin (or other drug) allergy responds to desensitization.
+This treatment involves being given larger and larger doses of a medicine to improve your tolerance of the drug.
+The desensitization should be done only by an allergist, when there is no alternative drug for you to take.

 Most drug allergies respond to treatment.
 However sometimes they can lead to severe asthma, anaphylaxis, or death.

 Call your health care provider if you are taking a medication and seem to be having a reaction to it.

 Go to the emergency room or call the local emergency number (such as 911) if you have difficulty breathing or develop other symptoms of severe asthma or anaphylaxis.
 These are emergency conditions.

 There is generally no way to prevent a drug allergy.

 If you have a known drug allergy, avoiding the medication is the best way to prevent an allergic reaction.
 You may also be told to avoid similar medicines.